The Bankrate promise

 How to contact MOHELA

 If you have questions for MOHELA and you haven’t found an answer to them online, you may need to reach out to the company directly.
 You can contact MOHELA via secure message on its contact page or by phone at 888-866-4352.
 International borrowers may call 636-532-0600.
-MOHELA’s customer service hours for Direct Loan and FFEL loan borrowers are 7 a.m. to 10 p.m.
-CT Monday, 7 a.m. to 7 p.m.
-CT Tuesday through Friday and 9 a.m. to 1 p.m.
-CT Saturday.
+MOHELA’s customer service hours for Direct Loan, PSLF, and FFEL loan borrowers are 7 a.m. to 8 p.m.
+CT Mondays, 7 a.m. to 7 p.m.
+CT Tuesdays through Wednesdays and 7 a.m. to 5 p.m.
+CT on Fridays.

 If you’d like to send correspondence, you can do so by writing MOHELA at 633 Spirit Drive, Chesterfield, Missouri, 63005.